digicatapult/sqnc-hyproof-client/demo/hyproof-demo.md

 - Heidi the Hydrogen Producer initialises a certificate
 - Emma the Energy Supplier calculates the embodied CO~2~ (eCO~2~)
-- Emma the Energy Supplier adds eCO~2~ to the certificate
+- Emma the Energy Supplier adds the eCO~2~ to the certificate
 - The system now issues the final certificate

 One further workflow can be demonstrated for Reginald the Regulator: